knightsUCF/CarRacing/Log.md

 In Crossy Road they have 50 characters to unlock.
 For us with cars might be easier to create, so we should have as many as possible, although Crossy Road probably launched with far less.

 Also study the time the player needs to grind to actually buy a character in Crossy Road.
 So let's say they get a few gold coins for watching a video.
 How many of those gold coins are required to unlock a car?
 Also follow this formula, to give the players plenty of grind, so they watch the most video ads possible without the experience being too grindy, and hence generating the most capital.

+Driving a sports car at night, flooded by neon lights, is something very appealing.
+So we can definitely get a lot in app purchases going if we have appealing cars.

 # Next Steps